silme-project/silme/README.md

 Curently silme transaction use 1 input, that means in a transaction can't be spend more than 50 coins wich that is the initial block reward value, so if bob wants to send to alice 200 coins need to make 4 transactions to alice with 50 coins per transaction @ Need fix

+### Peer-to-Peer (p2p)

+Since this is a peer-to-peer network, every instance has to be both the a server and a client, both server and client starts with silme-qt, server runs under defaults [p2p] at silme.conf

+ -   Boostrap by way of a preconfigured list
+ -   Connect to other nodes and make a handshake.
+ -   Ask peers for nodes and connect to them
+ -   Ask peers if sync needed
+ -   Sync with peers if needed
+ -   Ping peers
+ -   Send new mined blocks to other peers
+ -   Validate transactions and pass it to other peers